OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/data-factory/data-factory-use-custom-activities.md

         {
             // create data factory management client

-            // TODO: replace ADFTutorialResourceGroup with the name of your resource group. string resourceGroupName = "ADFTutorialResourceGroup";
+            // TODO: replace ADFTutorialResourceGroup with hello name of your resource group. string resourceGroupName = "ADFTutorialResourceGroup";

             // TODO: replace APITutorialFactory with a name that is globally unique.
 For example: APITutorialFactory04212017